Gestalt Principles: the Perception of Visual Communication

 Gestalt Principles Design Example: UX Design

-A user interface designed following Gestalt principles will tend to be much better organized - and therefore easier for users to navigate - than one that ignores these principles.
-Good use of the proximity principle in particular is essential for UX design, where any important relationships between diverse information must be immediately apparent to the user.
+A user interface designed following Gestalt principles will tend to be much better organized—and therefore easier for people to navigate—than one that ignores these principles.
+Good use of the proximity principle, in particular, is essential for UX design, where any important relationships between diverse information must be immediately apparent to the user.

 For example, when designing an online form or questionnaire, if question #2 is positioned closer to the box intended for the answer to question #1 above, this could risk creating a connection in the mind of viewers between totally unrelated information (question #2 and answer #1), causing them to place their answers in the wrong box.
 It doesn’t take a wild imagination to see that such an error could potentially have very serious consequences.